 Copper helps balance the thyroid and fight symptoms like decreased red blood cell count, weakening of the skin, and problems with your nails and hair.

-Fish oil is recommended to enhance your absorption of thyroid hormones and therefore fight hypothyroidism.
+Fish oil can help you enhance your absorption of thyroid hormones.

 It contains omega-3 fatty acids, which also reduce inflammation and improve cardiovascular health.